-Second, we should keep all of the non-basic beliefs which we can prove using only the basic beliefs we can be certain of.
+Second, we should keep all of the non-basic beliefs which we can give arguments for using only the basic beliefs we can be certain of.

 Last - and this is what Doubt → No Belief says - we should discard any other beliefs.
 After all, we have no way to be sure that they are true!